By Stephen A. Camp

 I recently traded into a couple of S&W revolvers.
 One is considerably older than the other but the newer one (subject of this thread) has neither MIM parts nor that darned lock.
 It still has the recognizable Smith & Wesson “look” that I prefer.

-The Gun: It is a vanilla little thing chambered for .38 Special.
+It is a vanilla little thing chambered for .38 Special.
 It is a Model 64-3.
 “Why buy the darned thing in .38 when you can get it in .357 in the Model 65?” is commonly asked about now

 and it’s a reasonable question.
 My answer is three-fold and hopefully reasonable: